 Now choose tasks to work on based on context, energy level, and priority.
 Minimize distractions and dedicate your attention to completing specific actions or tasks at hand.
-As you work through your tasks, mark them as complete and update your system accordingly. celebrate your progress and accomplishment along the way.
+As you work through your tasks, mark them as complete and update your system accordingly. celebrate your progress and accomplishments along the way.

 2. Pareto Principle (80/20 principle)

-The 80/20 principle approach is created by Italian economist Vifredo Pareto, initially, it was used in industrial problem solving but now you can use it as a time management technique to manage your day properly.
+The 80/20 principle approach was created by Italian economist Vifredo Pareto, initially, it was used in industrial problem solving but now you can use it as a time management technique to manage your day properly.

-The basic idea of this approach is 20% of your tasks or actions are responsible for 80% of the outcome or end result, so you must focus on those 20% high-impacting tasks first to get better results.
+The basic idea of this approach is that 20% of your tasks or actions are responsible for 80% of the outcome or end result, so you must focus on those 20% high-impacting tasks first to get better results.